ksu-is/Saving-Santa-Game/projectroadmap.md

 - [x] Create saving santa.py
 - [x] Research and select the appropriate framework to use, Pygame or Python with Tkinter.
 - [x] Design the game's user interface, including the main window, pop-up messages, and timer functionality.
-- [ ] Develop a prototype of the game's user interface to test the basic functionality.
+- [x] Develop a prototype of the game's user interface to test the basic functionality.
-- [ ] Begin coding the core game mechanics, focusing on the text-based adventure aspect.
+- [x] Begin coding the core game mechanics, focusing on the text-based adventure aspect.
-- [ ] Develop decision-making logic and craete branching storylines based on user choices.
+- [x] Develop decision-making logic and craete branching storylines based on user choices.
+- [x] add images with Tkinter